OliHarris/fullstackopen-part2/README.md

 ### `npm run server`

-Will run json-server package for certain projects listed below.
+Will run json-server package for certain projects listed above.

 ## Note 1:

-Basically has four projects:

-- App-countries <--default
-- App-courses
-- App-notes (uses json-server; change root 'db-notes.json' to 'db.json')
-- App-phonebook (uses json-server; change root 'db-phonebook.json' to 'db.json')

-This can be switched in the main.jsx file.

-## Note 2:

-In the root directory, you will need to provide your own API string from https://openweathermap.org - in a root '.env' file.
+In the 'countries' root directory, you will need to provide your own API string from https://openweathermap.org - in a root '.env' file.

 Format 'VITE_SOME_KEY='

-## NOTE 3:
+## NOTE 2:

 As this is a Vite app, I hosted it on GitHub pages using this guide: